-Per Charter School policy, upon arrival at the school, all visitors or school volunteers must sign-in at the office and receive a school pass.
+Per Charter School policy, upon arrival at the school, all visitors or school volunteers must sign-in via the RAPTOR Visitor Manager at the office and receive a school pass.
+RAPTOR is a visitor/volunteer management system, which enhances school security through database screening and printing of photo identification badges for all visitors/volunteers in our school.
+ID badges must be worn at all times on the Manzanita campus.
+Additionally, Raptor allows our District to maintain a database of all visitors and volunteers.
 Any person who fails to register within a reasonable time after entering the school premises may be asked to sign-in to receive the school pass or may be asked to leave.
 Charter School policy also requires all visitors permitted to be on campus refrain from disruptive behavior and conduct themselves in a manner that maintains a positive learning environment.
-Disruptive behavior that unreasonably interferes with the work of Charter School staff or is in the area where students or staff could be exposed offensive language or behavior provides legal basis to direct the visitor to leave campus, subject to criminal penalties under California Penal Code Sections 626.4, 626.7, and 626.8.
+Disruptive behavior that unreasonably interferes with the work of Charter School staffor is in the area where students or staff could be exposed offensive language or behavior provides legal basis to direct the visitor to leave campus, subject to criminal penalties under California Penal Code Sections 626.4, 626.7, and 626.8.
 In addition, under Education Code section 44811, disruption by a parent, guardian or other person on school grounds or at a school sponsored activity is also punishable.